adam-wozniak/website/_posts/2023-05-10-what-video-game-to-make.md

 But overall this unique analysis approach gives us a much better idea, on average, which games are actually feasible to make as an indie game developer.

 ### Excluding AAA publishers
 Continuing from the above, I also put together my own list of publishers I consider to be AAA.
 These are usually major companies (often multi-billion-dollar ones).
-We don’t want their games gumming up and skewing this data analysis.
+We don’t want their games heavily skewing this data analysis.

 It can be difficult deciding which publishers should be excluded in this way, so if you’re interested to see which ones I chose to exclude, see the Appendix at the end of this article.